 Daniel J. Needleman

-- Associate Professor of Applied Physics and of Molecular and Cellular Biology
+- Gordon McKay Professor of Applied Physics (SEAS) and Professor of Molecular and Cellular Biology (FAS)

 The Needleman laboratory investigates how the cooperative behaviors of molecules give rise to the architecture and dynamics of self-organizing subcellular structures.
 These collective effects are not only directly relevant to cellular organization, they also raise a number of fascinating questions concerning the mechanics and statistical physics of these highly non-equilibrium systems.
 Our long term goal is to use our knowledge of subcellular structures to quantitatively predict biological behaviors and to determine if there are general principles which govern these non-equilibrium steady-state systems.